Kristina01111000/Drws_site/README.md

 - need to set up email, constant contact account + plugin, needs to be bought
 - should fix section with 30 day challenge content on promo page
 - set up analytics for other sites if he is admin for growing

+Add spaces between bullet points on promo page bullets Change it to septembers topic
+For topic pages make first letter be capitalized, remove italics, nutrition already done Add intro video to the promo page
+Add analytics to other sites and add him as an admin Fix spacing and sizing of video
+See if i can embed the arrow in practical benefits into the bullet list Move button to just above words from dr w